 Photos by Jay V Photography and Rachael Watson Photography

 This worksheet is helpful to keep track of the classes, paperwork, and ceremony details that are part of wedding organization at Saints Peter and Paul.
-A tabloid-sized hard copy is mailed to all couples, along with the Wedding Preparation Guide.
-Click the button or image for digital version with hyperlinks.

 digital Wedding Checklist